Why should I get acupuncture if I’m already doing IVF?

 As you can see, on a micro level, Yin is of the utmost importance.
 And it is on a macro level as well.
 One of the biggest reasons for fertility challenges in the West is due to a deficient Yin constitution.
 What causes Yin to decline or become deficient in women?
 Working long hours, a diet high in sugar or processed foods, rushed eating, over and undereating, inadequate sleep, too little exercise, drug abuse (this includes caffeine, nicotine and alcohol), multiple pregnancies (which can exhaust the resources) or loss of large amounts of blood or body fluids (heavy, prolonged periods).
 Yin starts declining at age 30 naturally, but not to worry, in Chinese theory, as long as one has a menstrual cycle there is no reason for the inability to conceive.

 A women’s reproductive system is very much like a garden.
 The uterus being the soil, the ovaries like trees, the follicles and eggs like fruit.
-If you had an orange tree planted in your garden and you never tended to it what would the health of the orange tree be?
+If you had an orange tree planted in your garden and you never tended to it what would be the health of that orange tree?
 Without the proper water, sun or fertilizer would it thrive?
-What is the soil like?
-Would it bear fruit?
+What would the soil be like?
+Would it bear oranges and what would the quality be like; sweet and juicy or tasteless and dry?
+A women’s body and reproductive system is very similar, when it’s given the proper attention and focus it will thrive with perfect ovulations, enhanced egg quality and a beautiful lining.
+In some cases, it can take some time which is why we like to work with a woman for a few months prior to the IVF process, that being said that’s the ideal, there are many times we see a new patient on the day of their IVF transfer and they’ve gotten pregnant with our protocol.
+It’s a case by case basis, so a good rule of thumb is to start treatment with us as soon as you can.
 Chinese medicine helps deliver all the essentials needed to you’re reproductive system so that it can thrive and become ready for pregnancy.

 From a Western point of view, it is proven that blood flow impedance in the uterine arteries is associated with a decreased pregnancy rate following IVF embryo transfer.
 Since successful in-vitro fertilization and embryo transfer demand optimal endometrial receptivity at the time of implantation a study was done to see if acupuncture could actually increase blood flow to the uterus.
 The study used electro-acupuncture for two treatments a week for four weeks.
 The uterine blood flow was measured by transvaginal ultrasonography and pulsed Doppler curves before, after and then 2 weeks after treatment had ended.
 The result was a calculated and noticeable increase of blood flow to the uterus directly after 4 weeks, but more astounding to doctors was that when the patients were retested 2 weeks later (without treatment) the blood flow remained consistent as it was directly after the treatment protocol.